kcoulsy/ShippingTracker/README.md

 * GET Shipments from user, save to store.
 Make sure store is cleared before putting to store
 * DELETE Shipment when remove shipment button is clicked
 * UPDATE Shipment when changed
+* Make sure they all use root urls rather than localhost